-4. Register as a Customer for Services
+Register as a Customer for Services

-Remember when you move in to your new home, you must register with the various service providers such as water and electricity companies.
+Remember when you move into your new home, you must register with the various service providers such as the electric company.

 You will also need to register with a telecom service provider to access your phone line.
 To find out which service providers are in your area you can visit broadbandproviders.co.uk.
-Fibre optic broadband is available in your area - see table below.
+Fibre optic broadband is available in your area.

 Call the following services to register as the customer for your home.
-You will probably need to give the relevant meter reading numbers.
+You will probably need to give the relevant meter readings.